 Say Goodbye to Infrastructure Costs

-Okay, so maybe it’s not a total “Bon voyage” to costs associated with infrastructure, but a cloud transition will you huge savings in.
+Okay, so maybe it’s not a total “Bon voyage” to costs associated with infrastructure, but a cloud transition will allow huge savings.
 With a traditional setup, you’d be shilling out cash for your servers, firewalls, external storage devices, and all the wires and power needed to run such a complicated series of machines.
 But with a cloud transition, these costs are covered by your IT provider.
 That means a huge reduction in capital being invested in infrastructure and security costs.
 Additionally, your data is securely backed up, so a disaster is less likely to mean a big expense in recovery.

 Agility Means Affordable